This Cali celeb showcases its finance, tech, and energy expertise in a mete-Orrick fashion.

 Summer associate profile:

-We seek candidates who have diverse backgrounds and interests, and who bring interesting life experiences and perspectives that shape their world view.
+We seek candidates who have a diversity of perspectives and experiences that have shaped their world view.
 We’ve identified qualities our most successful lawyers have in common: grit, EQ, teamplay and innovation.
 We believe in having fun, while working hard on projects that make a tangible impact on the world, locally and globally.

 Summer program components:

 Our 10-week hybrid summer program enables summer associates to experience being part of Team Orrick.
-Summer associates work on matters from across the country, while participating in local events to get to know our team and each other.
-Our program offers interesting legal work, client connections, a national in-person Summer Academy in San Francisco, live and virtual teambuilding events, and weekly fitness and mindfulness classes.
+Summer associates work on substantive legal matters from across the country, while participating in local and national events to get to know our team and each other.
+Our program offers interesting legal work, client connections (including through our 2L Fellowship program where summer associates have the opportunity to split their summer between Orrick and a client), a national in-person Summer Academy and teambuilding events, as well as mindfulness classes.

 Social media